-Thanks to the first feedbacks I got from the project owner, users only use this platform for the applications list.
+Thanks to the first feedbacks I got from the project owner, users only use this platform as an applications list.
 None of the other features are used.
-And most of the time, users don't know it exist.
+And most of the time, users don't know it exists.

 First of all, it was important to understand the platform weakness from 2 sides : - pure ergonomic way, using design guidelines - user centered, interviewing final users about

 First of all, in a pure ergonomic side, I choose to make an audit of the platform.
 Thanks to the "Bastien & Scapin" ergonomics guidelines, I made a list of each points which didn't respect these guidelines.